 Perceived threats are different for each of us, because we all have our own ‘conditioned fears’.
 These arise when we’ve associated a certain situation with a negative experience from our past.
 Our brains are meaning making machines, and they actually make associations all the time as a way of sorting data and creating automations as a way of saving space on our hard drive, in effect.
 Because the amygdala triggers a fight or flight response when it perceives a ‘threat’ to our safety (remember, it’s simply a perception!), it’s possible for someone to develop an overactive stress response when that stressor presents itself.
 This can easily happen when the person has experienced trauma, or has anxiety.

-EFT – also known as ‘tapping’ or ‘psychological acupressure’ – is a simple and empowering system for addressing physical and emotional distress.
-I use EFT with you in a face to face Zoom session to help you manage the impact of stress on your body and mind, so that you can live a healthier and happier life free from the burden you’ve been carrying around with you.
-As you’ll read in the research section further down, we EFT practitioners can help people who are struggling with phobias, anxiety, trauma, anxiety and depression, and pain.
+Emotional Freedom Technique – which I usually refer to as ‘Tapping’ – is a simple and empowering system for addressing physical and emotional distress.
+I use Tapping with clients in a face to face Zoom session or in person in my office, to help you manage the impact of stress on your body and mind.
+The end goal is to help you to live a healthier and happier life by lightening or removing the burden you’ve been carrying around with you.
+As you’ll read in the research section further down, we can help people who are struggling with phobias, anxiety, trauma, anxiety and depression, and pain.